RWS/studio-api-docs/apiconcepts/projectautomation/overview.md

 * An application for testing whether a set of native documents can be converted to a translatable (SDL XLIFF) format prior to creating a project.
 The application loops through a folder structure, identifies any translatable documents and converts them SDL XLIFF.
 Upon failure, a report is generated that states the file and (if applicable) the reason why the conversion failed (e.g. a Microsoft Word document has the track changes functionality switched on)
 * An application that loops through multiple projects and generates the finalized target files, which are then automatically forwarded to the end customer via e-mail or uploaded to an FTP share.
 In case of any failure to generate the target documents, an automated mail can be send to the project manager.

+> [!NOTE]
+>
-Note that the Project Automation API might sometimes have to be used in conjunction with the Translation Memory API to cover specific use-cases, e.g. when certain information such as the number of translation units, the TM languages, etc. needs to be read from a TM.
+> Note that the Project Automation API might sometimes have to be used in conjunction with the Translation Memory API to cover specific use-cases, e.g. when certain information such as the number of translation units, the TM languages, etc. needs to be read from a TM.
 This SDK contains an example of how to retrieve the languages of a specified TM using the Translation Memory API and then create a project based on the TM language direction.